What is Traumatic Brain Injury?

 What Are the Treatments?

 Anyone with signs of moderate or severe TBI should receive medical attention as soon as possible.
 Because little can be done to reverse the initial brain damage caused by trauma, medical personnel try to stabilize an individual with TBI and focus on preventing further injury.
-Primary concerns include insuring proper oxygen supply to the brain and the rest of the body, maintaining adequate blood flow, and controlling blood pressure.
+Primary concerns include ensuring proper oxygen supply to the brain and the rest of the body, maintaining adequate blood flow, and controlling blood pressure.
 Imaging tests help in determining the diagnosis and prognosis of a TBI patient.